raspberrypi/pico-vscode/README.md

 ### Github Rate Limit

 If the extension fails to get available pico-sdk versions, it might be because of the Github API rate limit.
 You can create a personal access token (classic) with the `public_repo` and set it in the global extension settings to increase the rate limit.

+### Packaging

+Use a `vsce` version prior to 2.23.0 as it is not compatible with the current build system anymore.